acka201/Project-first/README.md

     ```

 2. Open the project in an F# supporting IDE (e.g., Visual Studio).

+3. Ensure that all required data files (*.txt in the txt.zip) are available in the project directory.

-3. To start the game, run the `Akasztófa` project.
+4. To start the game, run the `Gallows Game` project.

-4. Upon starting, the game will present you with the following menu options:
+5. Upon starting, the game will present you with the following menu options:
     - **New Game**: Start a new game, where you can choose the difficulty and language.
     - **Rules**: View the game rules.
     - **Statistics**: View your game statistics.